10/31/2024

 speaker

-please.
-The next question is from Lee Simpson from MS. Please go ahead.
+The next question is from Lee Sinson from MS. Please go ahead.

 speaker

 Great.
 Good morning, everyone.
 Thanks for squeezing me in.
-I'm just wanting to ask around the R&D number, I think, 492 million.
-Look, just throw that gap down, maybe about 10 percent relative to some of the expectations out there.
-So I just want to get a sense for is this a sustainable level?
+I'm just wanting to ask around the R&D number, I think 492 million.
+Look to slow that gap down maybe about 10% relative to some of the expectations out there.
+So I just want to get a sense for, is this a sustainable level?
 Do we think this is the right level going into next year?
-And whether or not related to this, there was any change perhaps in the spend structure around silicon carbide as a strategy.
+And whether or not related to this, there was any change perhaps in the spend structure around silicon carbide as a strategy?
 Thanks.

 speaker

 No, I would say that when we look at the expenses in the quarter in Q3, you have to keep in mind that there are a few elements.
-First of all, the expenses came lower than expected for a few reasons.
-Well, one reason is we know, let's say, is impact of the vacation in Europe.
+First of all, the expenses came lower than expected. for a few reasons.
+One reason is, we know, let's say, is impact of the vacation in Europe.
 This was expected.
-We're a little bit higher than than what we were modeling entering the quarter.
-But this is not the main reason.
-There are one, let's say one, one, an item, one time item in the cost of labor that was decreasing our expenses.
-And this was not expected in respect to entering the quarter.
+We're a little bit higher than what we were modeling entering the quarter, but this is not the main reason.
+There are one, let's say, one time item in the cost of labor that was decreasing our expenses, and this was not expected in respect to entering the quarter.
 But then there is also, let's say, some more control during the quarter on our discretionary expenses.
-So that's the combination of these elements combined together where our expenses lower is not something structural.
-We have not, let's say, especially when we look at our R&D, change our effort in terms of R&D. So we continue to invest.
-We continue to invest in the silicon carbide.
-And we continue to invest, let's say, in the development of our products.
-It's true that, let's say, the new organization is bringing some efficiency in our, let's say, ability to follow our programs and somehow be more efficient in the way that we drive our our expenses.
-This is also driven by the fact that we have reorganized our our groups in a way that, let's say, today we are avoiding overlaps between the activity in the groups.
+So that's the combination of these elements combined together where driving our expenses lower.
+It's not something structural.
+We have not, let's say, especially when we look at our R&D, changed our effort in terms of R&D. So we continue to invest in the silicon carbide. and we continue to invest, let's say, in the development of our products.
+It's true that, let's say, the new organization is bringing some efficiency in our ability to follow our programs and somehow be more efficient in the way that we drive our expenses.
+This is also driven by the fact that we have reorganized our groups in a way that, let's say, today we are avoiding overlaps between the activity in the groups.
 And this is a portion also that is impacting our ability to have a better control of our expenses.

 speaker

-Great.
-Thanks, Lorenzo.
-Very clear.
-Really, if I could just turn to, I think somewhere in the commentary you mentioned, wins in AI servers.
-And so just trying to understand, you know, which part of the server power semi's architecture are you addressing?
-You know, there's three major parts with power supply units, voltage handling across the rack, and of course, the delivery to accelerators or GPUs themselves.
-Is there a specific area where you're winning?
-And could you tell us anything about the architecture of the power semi's that you're using?
+Thanks Lorenzo, very clear.
+If I could just turn to, I think somewhere in the commentary you mentioned wins in AI servers.
+I was just trying to understand which part of the server power semis architecture are you addressing?
+There's three major parts with power supply units, voltage handling across the rack, and of course the delivery to accelerators or GPUs themselves.
+Is there a specific area where you're winning and Could you tell us anything about the architecture of the power semis that you're using?
+Thanks.

 speaker